miayam/miayam.github.io/_posts/2017-06-29-module-manager.md

   greeting.sayHello('チージア セリーナ');
 {% endhighlight %}

-Right now, my heart burns with high dosage of cuteness, I really want to confess this feeling to the ones I like the most, but I need to greet them before I do that.
+Right now, my heart burns with high dosage of cuteness.
+I really want to confess this feeling to the ones I like the most, but I need to greet them before I do that.
 Why not I make use of existing module ('greeting') we just defined?
 Don't repeat yourself they say!